silvialohrmann/editorial/about.md

 Then, at one point, and following my intuition, I decided to turn towards studying Publishing.
 I knew there was this interesting course at Filo/UBA (Faculty of Philosophy and Letters at University of Buenos Aires) called *Edición*.
 It had started in 1992 offering a technical degree that a few years later changed into an undergraduate one[^3].

 Slow-paced, I had passed five out of twenty-four subjects before the pandemic.
 Then, due to home-office, I could dedicate myself to studying non-stop for almost two years.
-As a result, today I'm two subjects away from graduation.
+Today I'm two subjects away from graduation.

 During quarantine, I also made the time to round up my writing of several years in three books.
 I had every intention of publishing them through Ingramspark, but chickened out and let them resting in the platform, a click away from reaching the world ☜(ˆ▽ˆ).